 Following the Board's decision on a preliminary screening, the decision is forwarded to the Review Board, and a ten-day pause period begins, allowing the Review Board and other referral organizations a formal period to review the Board's decision and consider whether to refer the project to EA if the Board has not.
 If no other organizations refer the project to EA during this period, the Board will issue the licence after both the regulatory process and the pause period are complete.
-For licences, the Board often makes its
+For licences, the Board often makes its preliminary screening determination earlier in the regulatory process, and if so, there will be no pause period after the Board makes its issuance decision.

-&lt;sup>36 See the MVLWB Rules of Procedure.
+&lt;sup>37 See the MVLWB Rules of Procedure.

-&lt;sup>37 See subsections 126(2) and 126(3) of the MVRMA for a list of organizations that can refer projects to the Review Board.
+&lt;sup>38 See subsections 126(2) and 126(3) of the MVRMA for a list of organizations that can refer projects to the Review Board.
 Applicants should be aware that these organizations can make a referral before or after the Board has completed its preliminary screening, including after the ten-day pause period.